james-cccc/sysadm/content/posts/openshift_static_ip_disconnected_esxi_install.md

 openshift-install wait-for bootstrap-complete --log-level=info
 ```

-If everything is going according to plan the monitoring process will progress to the waiting for bootstrap complete step.
-Keep this process running in a seperare session.
+If everything is going according to plan the monitoring process will progress to the waiting for the bootstrap complete step.
+Keep this process running in a separate session.
 ```text
   INFO Waiting up to 20m0s for the Kubernetes API at https://api.ocp4.jftest.com:6443...
   INFO API v1.17.1+f63db30 up